 Anastasia State Park features four miles of white quartz sand beaches and is one of Florida’s most popular parks.
 The park’s protected wildlife area and trail systems attract birders, bicyclists, fishermen, surfers, and of course, sunbathers.
 And the sunrise here is spectacular.

-Park hours are from 8 a.m. until sundown year-round and there is an $8 entrance fee per vehicle.
+Park hours are from 8 a.m. until sundown year-round and there is an $8 entrance fee per vehicle with up to 8 people, $4 per vehicle with one occupant, and $2 for pedestrians and bicyclists.
 The park offers 139 campsites and more than 1,600 acres of beaches, tidal marshes, and dunes for visitors to explore.

 The four miles of beaches and designated swimming areas are monitored by lifeguards from Memorial Day through Labor Day.

 Anastasia State Park is located on the Florida Birding and Wildlife Trail.
 This is the place to see songbirds such as warblers, cardinals, robins or even painted buntings.
 Resting on the beach. you may find laughing gulls, least terns and black skimmers.

 From the ample parking area, take the raised wooden boardwalk over the dunes to the shore, and keep your eyes peeled for gopher tortoises.
 Beyond the shore break, dolphins often pass by.

 Ready to go offshore?
 Kayak and Stand Up Paddleboards (SUP) are available for rent at Anastasia Watersports.

 Since St. Augustine is the oldest city in the nation, of course Anastasia State Park has a connection to the area’s history.
 Inside the park, you can visit the Coquina Quarry, an archaeological site where coquina rock was mined to help construct the nearby Castillo de San Marcos National Monument.